-Average final compensation is the average of your 36 consecutive months of highest creditable compensation as a covered employee.
+Average final compensation is the average of your 60 consecutive months of highest creditable compensation as a covered employee.
 It is one of the factors used to calculate your disability retirement benefit as well as your service retirement benefit.

-• If you are not eligible for a full Social Security benefit and your SSDI claim is denied, the VRS minimum guaranteed benefit will be equal to 50 percent of your average final compensation.
+- If you are eligible for a Social Security Disability Insurance (SSDI) benefit, the VRS minimum guaranteed benefit will be equal to 50 percent of your average final compensation.
+You will receive the minimum guaranteed benefit or the full VRS formula amount, whichever is higher, until the effective date of your eligibility for SSDI.
+VRS will then adjust your benefit to 331⁄2 percent of your average final compensation; you will receive this amount if it is higher than the full VRS formula amount.
+If applicable, this adjustment will be retroactive to your effective SSDI eligibility date and reflected in your VRS benefit. - If you are not eligible for a full Social Security benefit and your SSDI claim is denied, the VRS minimum guaranteed benefit will be equal to 50 percent of your average final compensation.
 You will receive the minimum guaranteed benefit or the full VRS formula amount, whichever is higher.
 You must submit a copy of your SSDI denial letter or your letter appealing the denial with your VRS disability retirement application.